matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ### What motivates a facade pattern?

-- Classes should know as little as possible about other classes that they use (principle of least knowledge).
+- Classes should know as little as possible about other classes that they use (principle of least knowledge)
 - Relay on abstractions - interfaces - not on concrete implementation
-- Loosely coupled code is always preferable to tightly code.
+- Loosely coupled code is always preferable to tightly code

 ```java
 public class WashingMachine {